by Rebecca Parsons - Southern California-based surfer and travel writer

 Whether you’re looking for big waves, barrels or beginner breaks, here are ten surf destinations that every surfer needs to experience at least once.

-Surfing is addictive — once you start you can’t stop.
-Like many, I caught the surf bug as a kid, and the more time I spent in the water, the more I dreamt of traveling to famous surf destinations across the globe.
 Once I graduated college, I began researching the best surf spots in the world and slowly began checking locations off my bucket list.
 Although my list is still a long one, my eyes have been opened to what’s out there, and I’ve learned to appreciate each destination for what it has to offer.
-I’ve rounded up a list of ten of the best surf spots in the world, and what you can expect to find at each.
-See you on the water.
+I’ve rounded up a list of ten of the best locations for surfing tours in the world, and what you can expect to find at each.
+See you on the water!

 Nicaragua